On the topic

 Ann Harding, Business Continuity Manager, Switch

-Workshop 2 - HABITUX: security culture and play
+Workshop 2 - HABITUX: security culture and play (GERMAN)

 Stefan Reischl & Alexander Krenn, nextbeststep